ShayanHosseinzadeh/bale-telegram-forwarder/README.md

 - Cloud platforms like AWS, Google Cloud, or Azure
 - Using a VPN or proxy on a local machine (less reliable for production)

+## Branches

+This repository has two main branches:

+1. **main** - Contains the command-line version of the application
+2. **gui-version** - Contains the GUI version with CustomTkinter interface (this branch)

 ## Prerequisites

 1. Python 3.9 or higher